Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Validation and Analysis of the Silver Document Proxy

-A natural question regarding our silver document proxy is: \emph{how often does a high $c_s$ actually indicate a genuinely helpful intermediate step?} Precisely measuring the causal contribution of each intermediate step to the final answer remains inherently challenging in multi-turn deep search tasks, due to the complex and entangled nature of the reasoning chain.
+A natural question regarding our silver document proxy is: \emph{how often does a high $c_s$ actually indicate a genuinely helpful intermediate step?} Precisely measuring the causal contribution of each intermediate step to the final answer remains inherently challenging in multi-turn multi-hop search tasks, due to the complex and entangled nature of the reasoning chain.
 Nevertheless, we conduct sampling-based approximate validation studies to assess whether steps with high $c_s$ are generally beneficial.
 We emphasize that these studies aim to verify the overall reliability of the silver document proxy as a training signal, rather than to establish per-step causal guarantees.
 Specifically, we perform three complementary analyses.

 \paragraph{(1) Human Evaluation.} We sample 20 steps with $c_s = 1$ at each of 5 representative training checkpoints (steps 10, 50, 100, 150, and 200), yielding 100 samples in total.
-Human annotators assess whether each step is genuinely helpful for answering the original question.
+Human annotators assess whether each step is genuinely helpful for answering the original question, following the \emph{same} instructions and judging criteria as the LLM-as-Judge evaluation described below (see Appendix~\ref{app:llm_judge_prompt} for the full text).

-\paragraph{(2) LLM-as-Judge.} To complement the human evaluation at a larger scale, we employ DeepSeek-V3.2 as an automated evaluator using the same assessment criteria.
-The full prompt used for this evaluation is provided in Appendix~\ref{app:llm_judge_prompt}.
+\paragraph{(2) LLM-as-Judge.} To complement the human evaluation at a larger scale, we employ DeepSeek-V3.2 as an automated evaluator using exactly the same assessment criteria and instructions as the human annotators.
+The full prompt is provided in Appendix~\ref{app:llm_judge_prompt}.

 As shown in Table~\ref{tab:silver_doc_accuracy}, throughout the entire training process, the vast majority of steps with $c_s = 1$ are indeed helpful for reaching the correct answer (\textbf{89\%} human-verified, \textbf{83\%} LLM-verified), confirming that the silver document proxy provides a reliable training signal.